Neve Tzedek’s narrow streets constantly turn up new surprises; Flickr user yanivba

 Neve Tzedek may well be one of Tel Aviv’s oldest districts, but it’s still young at heart!
 Newe Tzedek or Neve Tsedek, as it is also known is another district of Tel Aviv which has become increasingly fashionable in recent years, as restoration works have taken place to restore it to its former glory.
 Built in 1887, Neve Tzedek was the first Jewish neighborhood outside of the old port city of Jaffa, built as a suburb.
 Its Oriental architectural style, combined with quaint, narrow streets with boutiques, make Neve Tzedek, which means Oasis of Justice, quite literally an oasis in the modern city.

 Neve Tzedek – a brief history

 New and old compete in Neve Tzedek; Flickr user yanivba

 Neve Tzedek was established in 1887, over 20 years before the City of Tel Aviv was created.
-Similarly though, it was created by a group of families seeking a peaceful life outside of overcrowded Jaffa.
-Desiring a more simple life, the new residents constructed colourful, low buildings along narrow streets with then-modern luxuries such as private bathrooms and toilets.
+Similarly, though, it was created by a group of families seeking a peaceful life outside of overcrowded Jaffa.
+Desiring a more simple life, the new residents constructed colorful, low buildings along narrow streets with then-modern luxuries such as private bathrooms and toilets.

 By the start of the 1900’s Neve Tzedek, had become an oasis for many artists and writers including future Nobel prize laureate Shmuel Yosef Agnon, and famous Hebrew artist Nahum Gutman.